nicholaschantcs/bot-slack/README.md

   const user = rtm.dataStore.getUserById(message.user)
   const dm = rtm.dataStore.getDMByName(user.name).id

-  // CALL TO RECAST.AI: Message.user contain a unique Id of your conversation in Slack
+  // CALL TO RECAST.AI: message.user contain a unique Id of your conversation in Slack
   // The converseToken is what let Recast identify your conversation.
   // As message.user is what identify your slack conversation, you can use it as converseToken.